gchq/stroom-docs/content/en/docs/proxy/proxy-api.md

 `http://localhost:8091/proxyAdmin/healthcheck?pretty=true`

 Performing a GET request on this endpoint will initiate a health check on all parts of Stroom-Proxy that have registered a health check.
-Each registered health check will return health or unhealthy along with any details relating to its state.
+Each registered health check will return _healthy_ or _unhealthy_ along with any details relating to its state.
 If all health checks return healthy then the endpoint will return a `200` status.

 It allows the Stroom-Proxy instance to self check its inner workings.